Prime World: Defenders

 Prime World: Defenders is a cross-platform collectible card Tower Defense game set in the Prime World universe.
 The game uses a Free-to-play distribution model.
 In December 2012 Prime World: Defenders was announced and released for beta testing.
 In June 2013, Prime World: Defenders was released on Steam.
 In June 2014, Prime World: Defenders was released for Android, iOS, Facebook, NVIDIA Shield, Kongregate, and Android TV.
 The player acts as the Ranger, the tactical and strategic commander of a small group of Defenders.
 The group performs raids in the deep Prime Zone, fighting Creeps and hunting artifacts.
 The player collects Magic and Tower cards to use later in battles with the monsters (the Creeps, also known as the Touched).
 The group is located on the Ballooneer, their mobile base.

-Mechanics

-This game is a mix of classic Tower Defense mechanics with some collecting elements.
-At the beginning, the player is offered a starting set of Spell and Tower cards.
-As the game progresses the user gets new cards, which can later be improved in various ways.